viamrobotics/docs/docs/internals/slam.md

 **data_dir** (string): This is the data directory used for saving input sensor/map data and output maps/visualizations.
 It has an architecture consisting of three internal folders, config, data and map.
-If these have not been provided, they will be created by the SLAM Service.
+If these have not been provided, they will be created by the SLAM service.
 The data in the data directory also dictate what type of SLAM will be run:

 - If no map is provided in the data folder, the SLAM algorithm will generate a new map using all the provided data (PURE MAPPING MODE)

 - If a map is found in the data folder, it will be used as a priori information for the SLAM run and only data generated after the map will be used.
   (PURE LOCALIZATION MODE/UPDATING MODE)

 - If a map_rate_sec is provided, then the system will overlay new data on any given map (PURE MAPPING MODE/UPDATING MODE)